tak-shuja/jwt-auth/README.md

 - User sends username and password
 - Server validates credentials
 - If valid:
-  - Access token is created (short-lived)
+  - Access token is created (15 min)
-  - Refresh token is created (long-lived)
+  - Refresh token is created (7 days)
-  - Refresh token is stored in database (hashed)
+  - Refresh token is hashed and stored in DB
-  - Both tokens are sent as cookies
+  - Tokens are sent via HTTP-only cookies

 ---

-### Refresh Token
+### Refresh Token (Rotation)

 - Client sends refresh token from cookies
 - Server:
-  - Verifies the token
+  - Verifies token
-  - Checks database for matching hashed token
+  - Hashes and finds it in DB
-  - Revokes the old token
+  - Atomically revokes old token
-  - Creates a new refresh token
+  - Creates new refresh token
-  - Stores new token in database
+  - Stores new hashed token
-  - Sends new tokens in cookies
+  - Sends new tokens via cookies

 - If token is invalid or reused:
   - All tokens for that user are deleted